kellykim831/Reverse_Engineering_Code/README.md

  Here is a snippet of the login form:
  ![image](loginform.png)

- Once you've successfully logged in, your registered email will appear as below, along with a signout button:
+ Once you've successfully logged in, your registered email will appear as below, along with a logout button:
  ![image](signup4.png)